corzani/radio81/README.md

 ## Additional notes

-This is an Alpha version I wrote during a mystical crisis so don't blame anyone if that doesn't work in every situation.
+This is an Beta version I wrote during a mystical crisis, don't blame anyone if that doesn't work in every situation.
-It will be better soon... or probably not...
-I find it so lovely as it is... even with the exception when you press CTRL+C.

 I almost forgot...
 Thanks to Shoutcast and people who are making those beautiful radio stations...